goten-team/Goten/README.md

 ## CaffeSCONE

 The guide of building and running CaffeSCONE is store in the folder named [CaffeSCONE](CaffeSCONE).

+## Disclaimer
+DO NOT USE THIS SOFTWARE TO SECURE ANY REAL-WORLD DATA OR COMPUTATION!

+This software is a proof-of-concept meant for performance testing of the Goten framework ONLY.
+It is full of security vulnerabilities that facilitate testing, debugging and performance measurements.
+In any real-world deployment, these vulnerabilities can be easily exploited to leak all user inputs.

+Some parts that have a negligble impact on performance but that are required for a real-world deployment are not currently implemented (e.g., setting up a secure communication channel with a remote client and producing verifiable attestations).

 ## Acknowledgement
 we reuse some code of Slalom (Tramer & Boneh, 2019),